Do try my crunchy pan seared pumpkin gnocchi with ricotta cheese and parmesan cheese… This homemade gnocchi recipe is a great autumn side dish!

 Do you love making gnocchi?

-Then also check out my classic gnocchi recipe!
+Then you should also check out my classic gnocchi recipe!

 - 8 oz fresh pumpkin (225 g), cleaned